ispras/dedoc/README.md

 ## Install dedoc using pip

-One can install the dedoc library via `pip`.
+One can install the dedoc library via `pip` ([Install dedoc using pip](https://dedoc.readthedocs.io/en/latest/getting_started/installation.html#install-dedoc-using-pip))
 To fulfil all the library requirements, you should have `torch~=1.11.0` and `torchvision~=0.12.0` installed.
 You can install suitable for you versions of these libraries and install dedoc using `pip` command: